 RBF Life Pension

-The RBF Life Pension is a fortnightly pension paid for the rest of your life and in the case of a reversionary life pension the life of your surviving partner.
+The RBF Life Pension is a fortnightly pension paid until death and, in the case of a reversionary life pension, the life of a surviving partner (at a reduced rate).
 The RBF Life Pension is indexed twice yearly in line with the Consumer Price Index (CPI).

-You may purchase an RBF Life Pension using all or part of your:
+An RBF Life Pension may be purchased using all or part of an:

-- Investment 12 Account in which case your RBF Life Pension will be calculated using the pension conversion factor of 12*; or
+- Investment 12 Account (in which case the RBF Life Pension will be calculated using the pension conversion factor of 12*); or

 - Contributory Scheme CPA**; and

-- Rollover superannuation benefits** from your other superannuation funds that are transferred to the Contributory Scheme for the purpose of purchasing an RBF Life Pension **.
+- Rollover superannuation benefits** from any other superannuation funds that are transferred to the Contributory Scheme for the purpose of purchasing an RBF Life Pension **.

-You will need to satisfy one or more of the following conditions for the release of superannuation benefits:
+One or more of the following conditions need to be met for the release of superannuation benefits:

-- you retire permanently from the workforce on or after you have attained your preservation age and before age 60; or
+- the member retires permanently from the workforce on or after they have reached preservation age; or

-- we are satisfied that you met the eligibility criteria for the payment of benefits on the grounds of total and permanent incapacity or terminal illness; or
+- the eligibility criteria are met for the payment of benefits on the grounds of total and permanent incapacity or terminal illness; or

-- you die (in which case your surviving partner may purchase an RBF Life Pension)
+- death (in which case the surviving partner may purchase an RBF Life Pension).

-* If you have a Contributory Scheme CPA 12 and Investment 12 Account, or an Investment 12 Account only you must comply with the requirements relating to retaining access to the pension conversion factor of 12.
-You will have a once-off right to use all or part of your Investment 12 Account to purchase a reversionary RBF Life Pension using the pension conversion factor of 12.
-To exercise this right you must elect to convert all or part of an Investment 12 Account to a fully funded life pension
+* Contributory Scheme CPA 12 and Investment 12 Account holders must comply with the requirements to retain access to the pension conversion factor of 12.
+They have a once-off right to use all or part of the Investment 12 Account to purchase a reversionary RBF Life Pension using the pension conversion factor of 12.
+To exercise this right they must elect to convert all or part of an Investment 12 Account to a fully funded life pension

-before rolling over or cashing part of your benefit otherwise you will
+before rolling over or cashing part of their benefit otherwise they will

 lose access to the pension conversion factor of 12.